lateef-taiwo/FUSINONLINKS-REPO/README.md

 # FUSINONLINKS-REPO
-This repository contains steps to automate daily IT administration tasks and is useful for Cloud and DevOps Engineers
+This repository was created to teach Students of Fusionlinks Solutions how to use Git and GitHub as part of the Cloud and DevOps course